 The different antibacterial solutions come with instructions individual to that product.
 Most often this protocol involves applying the antibacterial solution and covering the wound to prevent licking.

 I have found that the best way to protect wounds is by using a pet-friendly liquid bandage.
 The liquid bandage simply sprays on top of the antibacterial solution and it has a bitter deterrent to prevent licking.
 When covering a wound, you can also use a traditional bandage, but this is usually more difficult to keep in place.

-Lastly, some pet owners simply choose to put their dog in an Elizabethan dog collar during the period of recovery to prevent licking of their wounds.
+Lastly, some pet owners simply choose to put their dog in an Elizabethan or an inflatable dog collar during the period of recovery to prevent licking of their wounds.